-Editor's note: The purpose of the timing resiliency parameters for (g)PTP-based time synchronization is FFS.
+Time resiliency parameters need to be distributed to NG-RAN.
+Even for (g)PTP time distribution, TSCTSF uses the procedure in clause 4.15.9.4, TS 23.502 [3] to manage the 5G AS time distribution for the UEs that are part of the impacted PTP instance and deliver the parameters to NG-RAN.

 The AF may use Nnef_TimeSynchronization_CapsSubscribe service operation as described in clause 4.15.9.2 of TS 23.502 [3] to learn the UE capabilities for time synchronization service.
 The Nnef_TimeSynchronization_CapsNotify service operation indicates the list of UE identities, User-plane Node ID, and the Subscription Correlation ID.
 The AF can use the Subscription Correlation ID and the user-plane node ID received in the Nnef_TimeSynchronization_CapsNotify service operation as a target of the Nnef_TimeSynchronization_ConfigCreate request.
 The NEF uses the Subscription Correlation ID and user-plane node ID to determine the list of UEs and list of AF-sessions to which the Nnef_TimeSynchronization_ConfigCreate service operation is targeted to.

 6.14.3.2 Procedures for 5G access stratum time distribution